Linaro/OpenCSD/decoder/docs/prog_guide/prog_guide_generic_pkts.md

 __ETMv4__ : This protocol may provide the preferred return address for the exception - this is the address of the instruction that could be executed on exception return.
 This address appears in `en_addr` if `excep_ret_addr` = 1.

+Additionally, this address could also represent the target address of a branch, if the exception occured at the branch target, before any further instructions were execute.
+If htis is the case then the excep_ret_addr_br_tgt flag will be set.
+This makes explicit what was previously only implied by teh packet ordered.
+This information could be used for clients such as perf that branch source/target address pairs.

 __ETMv3__ : This can set the `excep_data_marker` flag.
 This indicates that the exception packet is a marker to indicate exception entry in a 7M profile core, for the purposes of tracking data.
 This will __not__ provide